 The Work-Ordered Day

-In accordance with the ICCD Standards, members and staff together are responsible for the daily operation of the BTH Clubhouse.
+Members and staff together are responsible for the daily operation of the BTH Clubhouse.
 Work is organized into five pre-vocational units: a clerical unit, a kitchen unit, a facility maintenance unit, a vehicle maintenance unit, and a thrift shop.
 Members have the opportunity to work side-by-side with staff in a unit of their choosing, performing many of the same tasks they would perform in a workplace, helping one another accomplish the work necessary to keep the Clubhouse running while practicing old work skills or acquiring new ones.

 Groups and Activities